Jorineg/FileMetadataSync/SETUP.md

 ## Database Schema

-Files are stored in `public.files` with these metadata fields:
+Files are stored in `public.files`:

 | Column | Description |
 |--------|-------------|